1 Chapter 1: Experiencing the Challenge

 You estimate that there are somewhere between 3 and 5 thousand deer on the Kaibab, but you also suspect that the Kaibab Plateau can support a much larger deer population…perhaps ten times as many.
 Your boss agrees and wants you to do something to nurture the growth of the deer population to those levels.

 You know that, for many years, local ranchers, and Native Americans have used the Kaibab as grazing land for their cattle and sheep.
-There are about 100,000 such animals currently using the plateau, and although they eat different plants, they are in competition with one another.
+The number of sheep and cattle on the plateau have ranged from 18,000 to 200,000 according to Rasmussen (1941).
+The model we use has about 100,000 such animals currently using the plateau, and although they eat different plants, they are in competition with one another.
 You wonder if having fewer cattle and sheep on the Kaibab might reduce competition for food, enabling the mule deer population to take advantage of the increased food supply – and if such a move would restore the Kaibab to conditions similar to what they were before settlers from the eastern U.S. moved into the area and started raising livestock.

-In addition, the wolves, coyotes, bobcats, and mountain lions on the Kaibab (about 60 mountain lions and an unknown number of coyotes) routinely kill and eat both deer and livestock.
+In addition, the wolves, coyotes, bobcats, and mountain lions on the Kaibab routinely kill and eat both deer and livestock.
 The local ranchers have complained about these predators for years.
 You also suspect that these animals may have kept the deer population from realizing its potential on the Kaibab.
+The belief that eliminating predators of desirable species is well documented (Russo 1970).
 You wonder what might happen to the mule deer population if you were to reduce or eliminate the number of predators.

 You have to formulate a plan, and soon.
 Your boss is anxious to see results.
 The American public is watching and loves the mule deer.
 The President of the United States has made his wishes known.
 Your dream job is on the line.